Product: Digital prototypes for Tender

 STAMI (Statens Arbeidsmiljøinstitutt) is the National Institute of Occupational Health in Norway.
 They survey health issues, evaluate elements of risks, and propose preventive measures at the workplace.
 One of the main ways STAMI gathers data for this research is through surveys which they create in their own internal survey administration program.
-STAMI are now modernizing and revitalizing their survey administration program.
-As a start to this project they asked us to create four prototypes which illustrate key functionality through a user interface which is more accessible for researchers at STAMI and which would later be used as part of a tender.
+STAMI are now modernising and revitalising this program.
+They asked K8 to create four prototypes which illustrate key functionality through a user interface which is more accessible for researchers at STAMI and which would later be used as part of a tender.

 If your interested in the tender: https://www.doffin.no/Notice/Details/2019-383434

 As a means to efficiently gather insight to this project, we facilitated two workshops where our designers and STAMI’s scientists, IT-administrators and project leads identified and discussed potentials, requirements, needs, wants, ideas, pain points, pitfalls, regulations and expectations in the current and future system.